 Thom is frequently instructed to advise and appear in the Court of Appeal and High Court on appeals from the lower courts.
 He has experience of appeals against conviction, sentence and matters arising out of confiscation proceedings.
+He is a member of the Advisory Group to the Centre for Criminal Appeals.

 He has particular expertise in advising on the complex issues which often arise with the imposition of life sentences and sentences of Imprisonment for Public Protection ("IPP").
 Thom also has experience of responding in cases where the Attorney General refers a sentence to the Court of Appeal as 'unduly lenient', under section 36 of the Criminal Justice Act 1988.